josephlanders/portfolio/Movies_coding_test/README.txt

  API redesign to provide price in movie list or
  API redesign to provide multiple details {cw123123,fw124134,cw124123} in one request.

+or
+ I could warmup the movie details with a background cron script

 2.)
 Multiple Movie listings instead of collating movies with the same "name (year)"

 This is because of